 Your first instinct might – and our first recommendation – would be to stick with the smaller system – both because it would cost less and because it has a marginally better return than the larger one.
 But what would happen if you could ratchet up your solar self-consumption to use even more of the solar energy directly?
 Let’s assume that you manage to get your solar self-consumption ratio up to 80%.

-Suddenly, (as the table shows) the payback period for the 5kW system drops down to about 4 years – shorter than what would be possible with the 3kW system at 80% self-consumption.
+Suddenly, (as the table below shows) the payback period for the 5kW system drops down to less than years – shorter than what would be possible with the 3kW system at 80% self-consumption.
 This means that the larger system promises a lot more potential for bill savings than the smaller one.
 This could be useful to you if you think your daytime energy consumption is going to increase in the coming years – or even if you just want insurance in case it does.

 More advice & resources